GameClay/Uttu/README.markdown

 ## GameClay Workflow GitHub Post Receive Server
 This is the workflow server that wires GameClay GitHub projects in to Lighthouse for specific git actions.

+### Managed Tickets
+We can all agree that bug trackers are very useful, and that proper use of version control workflow is very useful.
+Previously, this included a lot of duplicated effort.
+When proper use of tools delays the development process on a repetitive basis, any benefit from those tools is harder to see.
+In order to allow a lead programmer to truly be both a lead, and a programmer Uttu introduces the concept of _managed tickets_ to the project workflow.
+A managed ticket is kept automatically updated with information Uttu retrieves from GitHub, removing the need to duplicate work in both version control, and bug tracker.

+For example: When someone adds a 'TODO' to your code, Uttu will find it and create a ticket for that task, including commit information.
+If that comment is later deleted, Uttu will resolve the ticket, and include applicable information.

 ## Configuration
 Running the server will create a template `config.yaml` for you to fill in with the Lighthouse subdomain and API token.
 For more information on Lighthouse API tokens, please see: [How do I get an API token?](https://lighthouse.tenderapp.com/faqs/api/how-do-i-get-an-api-token)